Skip to main content

 Generalized anxiety tends to be persistent, low-to-moderate worry across many areas of life.
 Panic disorder involves discrete panic attacks with peak intensity in minutes, often with a fear of recurrence.
 The two often overlap.
 We treat the biology and nervous system in either case before settling on a diagnostic label.

-Hormonal birth control can trigger or worsen anxiety in a subset of women, especially with progestin-dominant pills.
+Hormonal birth control can trigger or worsen anxiety in a subset of women, particularly with progestin-dominant pills.
 The mechanism involves changes in GABA signaling and progesterone metabolism.
 If anxiety started or worsened after starting birth control, switching method or pausing for a few cycles is worth discussing with your prescriber.

 Alcohol provides short-term GABA-driven calm but rebounds 6 to 12 hours later with a stress response, fragmented sleep, and elevated heart rate.
 Daily drinkers often describe rising baseline anxiety over weeks to months.
 A 2 to 4 week pause is one of the most useful experiments we run with anxious patients.